Gorman-Elliott/Tetris/README.md

 Tetris recreation w/ Java.

+If you're reading this, this was for Homework 1 in my computer graphics undergrad course.
+The actual assignment was to draw shapes simple shapes using squares.
+I started early and turned it into Tetris for fun.
+I only got a 90/100 on the assignment, but the TA did say it was 'cool', so I'm a winner.

 The game itself is not in a "true" playable state.
 Major changes that need to be made:
 - There is no start menu
 - The game breaks when no more blocks can be placed